 Peyronie's Disease

-Peyronie's Disease Treatment in India - Causes, Symptoms and Treatment
+Peyronie's Disease Treatment in India - Advanced Hospitals, Top Surgeons & Treatment Cost

-Peyronie's Disease is characterized by the presence of scar tissue in the penis, which may cause it to become bowed, curved, or shorter and thinner.
+Peyronie's disease is characterised by the presence of scar tissue in the penis, which may cause it to become bowed, curved, or shorter and thinner.
 When the scar tissue forms, you may experience discomfort in a particular area of your penis.
 Your penis, when you get an erection, may bend upwards, downwards, or to the side, depending on the placement of any scars you may have.
 An indentation look is more common in males with this issue than a visible curvature.
 Most guys have erections that aren't completely straight.
-A little curvature of the penis does not always indicate Peyronie's Disease.
-Peyronie's illness does not affect men with a lifelong curvature.
+A little curvature of the penis does not always indicate Peyronie's disease.
+Peyronie's illness does not affect men with a lifelong curve.

-As a general rule, Peyronie's Disease will continue to progress in most men.
+As a general rule, Peyronie's disease will continue to progress in most men.
 When Peyronie's illness is left untreated, it seldom goes away.
 Early therapy may prevent the illness from worsening or improve symptoms if it is started soon after the onset.
-Even if you've suffered from the issue for a while, therapy could help reduce uncomfortable symptoms, including soreness, curvature, and shrinking of the penile shaft.
+Even if you've suffered from the issue for a while, Peyronie's disease treatment could help reduce uncomfortable symptoms, including soreness, curvature, and shrinking of the penile shaft.

-Peyronie's illness is still a mystery as to its exact causation.
-Most likely, it was caused by injury to tiny blood vessels, such as those seen in sex or sports, a blow, or a collision with a motor vehicle.
+Peyronie's disease is still a mystery as to its exact cause.
+Most likely, it is caused by injury to tiny blood vessels, such as those seen in sex or sports, a blow, or a collision with a motor vehicle.
 Scar tissue may form if healing cells get stuck in the wound area.
 The two sponge-like tubes that make up the penis's corpus cavernosum may be found on either side.
 Caverns abound inside each of these tubes.
 Capillaries fill up with blood when a man is in a state of sexual arousal.

 • A person's risk of developing Peyronie's disease increases if they have a close relative with the condition.